-9. Values, Ethics, and Standards: Questions, concerns, issues or inquiries about the fairness of organizational values, ethics, and/or standards, the application of related policies and/or procedures, or the need for creation or revision of policies, and/or standards
+- 8. Organizational, Strategic, and Mission Related: Questions, concerns, issues or inquiries that related to the whole or some part of an organization - 9.
+Values, Ethics, and Standards: Questions, concerns, issues or inquiries about the fairness of organizational values, ethics, and/or standards, the application of related policies and/or procedures, or the need for creation or revision of policies, and/or standards

-As has been the case in previous years, the majority of cases in 2020 involved concerns surrounding issues of respect/treatment, performance appraisal and norms of communication in evaluative relationships (Category #2), followed by concerns regarding priorities, values and beliefs and respect/treatment in peer and colleague relationships (Category #3).
-We also worked with several visitors to help them understand changes to the university policies following the implementation of the Collective Bargaining Agreement (Category #9).
+As has been the case in previous years, the majority of cases in 2021 involved concerns surrounding issues about performance appraisals, respect/treatment, assignments/schedules, retaliation, and equity of treatment (Category #2); followed by communication concerns, respect/treatment in peer and colleague relationships, and trust/integrity of colleagues (Category #3).
+We also worked with several visitors who had concerns about their career progression or job classification/description (Category #4).

-In several cases we were consulted by visitors in supervisory roles for help in addressing issues between two or more individuals they supervised.
-We offered mediation help in these cases and explained how mediation needed to be voluntary for all parties involved.
+In several cases we were consulted by visitors for help in addressing conflict within a department/unit.
+Depending on the situation, we offered mediation or facilitated conversation help and explained how faculty involvement needed to be voluntary for all parties involved.